nacengineer/ror_paste/README.md

 - Simple Form

 Authors Note:
-In the spirit of OpenSource, some of the code in this app was "borrowed" from code published on the web and from the awesome project gitlab.
+In the spirit of OpenSource, some of the code in this app was "borrowed" from code published on the web and from the awesome project [Gitlab](http://gitlab.org/).

 The Gitlab stuff is for GFM Markdown.
-Other stuff I learned along the way.
+The other stuff I probably just learned along the way.

 You should rename the following to .rb and modify to suit your deploy.